splorp/textexpander-icons/readme.txt

 -----------------------------------------------------------

-Tersus is brought to you by Grant Hutchinson
+TextExpander Menu Bar Icons are brought to you by the lovely Grant Hutchinson and his interface persnicketiness.

 -----------------------------------------------------------